nigelrmtaylor/susanne-and-nigel-website-2022/content/en/transport.md

 ### Train

 The train is a fairly good option of getting from the airport to Monaco or Menton.
 The disadvantage is that you first need to take a tram (free) from the terminal to the station (Nice St Augustin).
 [Here](https://www.lignesdazur.com/horaires-ligne/115) is a plan.
 You need to get off at the Grand Arénas stop and then walk along to Nice St Augustin.
 At the station, there is a ticket machine at the station.
-It's a bit messay but it works.
+It's a bit messy but it works.

 Once on the train, you get a beautiful journey between Nice & Monaco/Menton where the train hugs the coast and provides some lovely views.
 Just make sure you are on the coast side (right side) of the train.